Yamaha TMX

 The Yamaha TMX is a drum trigger module that uses PCM samples.
 It was made in Japan in 1993.
-It is a 1U rackmountable unit that has a 40 X 2 LCD display.
+It is a 1U rackmountable unit that has a 16 × 2 LCD.

 Features

 The unit has 12 analogue triggers for external drum pads to trigger or play the device.

 Hardware

 The unit features a H8/532 16 bit digital-to-analog converter, MIDI interface, main signal and aux analogue out.